iottly/iottly-device-agent-py/README.md

 # iottly-device-agent-py
 The *iottly-device-agent-py* repo hosts the python agent which is itended to run on devices to enable them to communicate with Iottly.

-We are currently running it on Raspberry Pi, and plan to test it on UDOO and WiPy.
+We are currently running it on Raspberry Pi, and plan to test it on UDOO and port it to WiPy (Micro Python).

 The agent is also shipped as a Docker container so to simplify the development environment.